pgamerx/djs-tickets/README.md

   <h2>The prefix is tt! which will be customisable in mere future</h2>

-and that is it !!!
+That is it !!!
 It will work

-The prefix is tt! which will be customisable in mere future
+<h1>Now for the people who are cloning this repo</h1>